megagonlabs/CMDBench/README.md

 ### Notes:
 - You can find the database credentials in [docker/compose/.env](docker/compose/.env)
 - If there are port conflicts, you can change the ports in [docker/compose/.env](docker/compose/.env)
+- For older versions of docker-compose, you may need to use `docker-compose` instead of `docker compose`

 ## Running Experiments